ilovevinylrecs/quiz-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Quiz App steps to build:
+Build notes:
-Built using JService /Random API, more info about this free API here: http://jservice.io/ Consumed API using getStaticProps: https://nextjs.org/docs/basic-features/data-fetching Page is styled using JSX: https://nextjs.org/blog/styling-next-with-styled-jsx Build button to reveal question using React state hook: https://reactjs.org/docs/hooks-state.html Use styled components for button styles: https://styled-components.com/
+Built using JService /Random API, more info about this free API here: http://jservice.io/ Page is styled using JSX: https://nextjs.org/blog/styling-next-with-styled-jsx Use styled components for button styling: https://styled-components.com/